meta-company/makex/documents/source/variants.md

             "binary": "/usr/bin/python3.6"
         },
         "4.0": {
-            # depend on file in workspace (if any targets produce them, build them first)
+            # depend on file in workspace (if any tasks produce them, build them first)
             #"binary": Path("//path/to/cpython/4.0/bin/python"),
-            # build the specified target to make binary (build them before running any targets depending on the variant)
+            # build the specified task to make binary (build them before running any tasks depending on the variant)
-            "binary": Target("cpython", "//path/to/cpython/4.0").output["binary"],
+            "binary": Task("cpython", "//path/to/cpython/4.0").output["binary"],
         }
     }
 )